yuukiAme/pi-hole-blocklist/README.md

 # pi-hole-blocklist
 It's for my personal use.
 There is no license.
+Do what you want with it.

 Why does this blocklist exist?